Robert Eugene Brashers: Personal life

-Crimes

-Attack on Michelle Wilkerson
+Attempted murder of Michelle Wilkerson

 On November 22, 1985, Brashers was arrested in Port St. Lucie, Florida, on charges of assaulting a 24-year-old woman named Michelle Wilkerson.
 According to investigators, on November 22, Brashers met Wilkerson in Fort Pierce and convinced her to accompany him to a bar.
 After spending their evening there, he took Wilkerson to a dark alleyway near a citrus grove, where, after drinking six Budweisers together, he attempted to make sexual advances toward her.

 Wilkerson refused and attempted to leave Brashers' vehicle, after which a fight ensued between the pair, during which Brashers shot Wilkerson twice in the neck and head.
 Despite the severity of her injuries, Wilkerson remained conscious, managed to leave the car, and hid in a culvert under the road.
 Having lost track of her, Brashers went to the beach and threw his gun into the sea.
 He then attempted to leave, but his truck got stuck in the sand, causing him to start walking the streets in search of help.
 In the meantime, Wilkerson made her way to a nearby apartment building, where she received medical attention.
 Before she was driven to Lawnwood Hospital, she described her assailant and his car in detail to police officers.

 A few minutes later, Brashers was apprehended while wandering the beach and charged with attempted first-degree murder, aggravated battery, and using a firearm during the commission of a crime.
 He was convicted the following year and sentenced to 12 years imprisonment.
 Under more lenient laws in place at the time of his conviction, Brashers was released from prison for good conduct on May 4, 1989.
+Despite his initial sentence being 12 years, he only spent a little over three years in prison for these crimes.

-Post-release crimes
+Post-release crimes and posthumous exposures

+After his release, Brashers moved between the states of South Carolina, Tennessee, and Georgia, often changing his place of residence.
+In 2018, genealogist CeCe Moore from Parabon NanoLabs was able to identify Brashers through investigative genetic genealogy as a suspect in three murders and several rapes dating back to 1990.
+In response, prosecutors from New Madrid County and Pemiscot County, Missouri, filed a motion to exhume his remains and conducted additional testing.
+On September 27, 2018, the casket containing Brashers' remains was exhumed from the cemetery in Paragould, Arkansas, and DNA was extracted from the bones.